holoviz/panel/doc/developer_guide/index.md

 ## Next Steps

-You will likely want to check out the :ref:`devguide_testing` guide.
+You will likely want to check out the [testing](testing.md) guide.
 Meanwhile, if you have any problems with the steps here, please visit our [Discourse](https://discourse.holoviz.org/c/panel/5).

 ## Useful Links